warlockM/CSSI-Coursrera-2020/Version Control/GIT.md

 which is already released.
 It helps the developers/ collaborators to keep the application up and running while working on different features of the application.

+>`git branch new_branch_name` creates a new branch with the new_branch_name.

+>`git checkout new_branch_name` takes you to this new branch where you can make changes without affecting the repo you've been working on.

 Difference between `GIT` and `GitHub`
 -----------------------------------
 `Git` is a revision control system, a tool to manage your source code history.